 What is the best carpet material for pets?

 In a word: synthetic.
 Both nylon and polypropylene are excellent carpet materials for homes with pets: they are durable and stain-resistant, but most importantly, they are less attractive for scratching.
 Both dogs and cats gladly sink their claws into soft wool carpets, so avoid these in a house with pets, and definitely avoid anything with silk.
 Sisal is also not ideal, as it's very attractive scratching material (cat scratching posts are typically made from it).
-Colour-wise, it doesn't really matter: just invest in a vacuum for pet hair and vacuum regularly.
+Color-wise, it doesn't really matter: just invest in a vacuum for pet hair and vacuum regularly.

-How to clean carpet?
+How to care for your carpet?